quadram-institute-bioscience/tatajuba/README.md

 If `configure` complains about a missing library (usually `libcheck` or `zlib`), you'll need to install them before running `configure` again.
-If there is no `configure` file at all in the distribution, or it doesn't run, then you you need to install the `autotools` and rerun the configuration.
+If there is no `configure` file at all in the distribution, or it You will most likely need to install the `autotools` before running the configuration (`autogen.sh` depends on it).
 Both cases are shown below, if you can install them system-wide:

 ```[bash]